20 Skills to Work with Emotions in Psychotherapy

 Overview

-This workshop offers 20 practical, evidence-based skills to address these and other emotional issues.
+This workshop offers 20 practical, evidence-based skills to address these and other common emotional issues.
 Drawing on evidence from neuroscience, evolutionary biology, and psychotherapy process research, these skills are designed to help you assess what is happening emotionally in session and intervene in ways that support movement and change.
 The approach is integrative and can be applied across modalities and client populations.

 Video recordings of real therapy sessions will illustrate how emotional processes unfold in session and how specific interventions can help shift them.
-If you are unable to attend the live event, a recording will be made available for a limited time.

 A recording of the workshop will be available to registrants for 60 days.

-Please note that it may take 10–12 business days for the recording to be sent.
+Please note that it may take 15–20 business days for the recording to be sent.

 Objectives